DrDanielh/UiAbot/docs/src/perception.rst

     Note: The above commands only visualize encoder feedback.
 To actually drive the wheels and see them moving (as shown in the GIF above), follow the teleoperation instructions in the :ref:`motion_control` section.

-    3. To visualize in RViz2, run:
+    3. Run the following command on the **remote pc** to visualize in RViz2:

     .. code-block:: bash